Selling For Sale By Owner in NYC makes a ton of sense when you consider the alternative: paying 6% commission to a NYC real estate broker.

 Listing Syndication Software

-NYC listing agents have the ability to post your listing onto the local broker database called RLS.
-This is a very important marketing tool for your listing, since over 75% of buyers are represented by agents who almost exclusive use RLS to search for properties.
+NYC listing agents have the ability to post your listing onto the local broker database called the REBNY Listing Service (RLS).
+This is a very important marketing tool for your listing, since over 90% of buyers are represented by agents who almost exclusively use RLS to search for properties.

 However, as a For Sale by Owner seller in NYC there’s no need to pay 6% in commission just so your home can be listed on RLS.
-Our NYC Flat-Fee RLS package will list your home on the RLS and over a dozen sites like StreetEasy for zero percent commission.
+Our NYC Flat Fee RLS package will list your home on the RLS and over a dozen sites like the New York Times, Brownstoner, Agorafy and StreetEasy for zero percent commission.

 An experienced NYC listing agent will presumably have some basic knowledge about your building and area.
 It’s nice to work with a knowledgeable agent, but is that worth paying over $100,000?
 A typical home owner and For Sale by Owner seller in NYC will have significantly greater knowledge about his/her unit, building and neighborhood than a listing agent who may only have one other listing in your area!